ai-mode/ai-mode/README.md

 ### Customization of code completion mode

-- `(setq ai--chat-prompt "SuperAI>")` - changing the greeting
+- `(setq ai-chat--prompt "SuperAI>")` - changing the greeting
 - `(setq ai-completion--context-size 10)` - changing the context size

-If you want to write your own backend, take a look at the source code of the `ai--openai--completions-completion-backend` function.
+If you want to write your own backend, take a look at the source code of the `ai-openai--completions-completion-backend` function.

 Adding a customized backend: